-Bone china, a close cousin of porcelain, is also used for a number of collections including plates but also vases as well as smaller items.
+Bone china, a close cousin of porcelain, originated in the UK as a substitute for porcelain.
 Bone china derives its name from its ingredients: a combination of bone ash (derived from animal bones), kaolin as well as feldspar.
+Fired a slightly lower temperature, bone china is easier to produce and less expensive than porcelain.